Empower Tai Chi

 Alison makes classes fun with lots of humour.
 They are small so there is always individual attention and often special exercises if someone has a particular problem such as a sore shoulder or, in my case, is very short.

-She explains some of the philosophy behind tai chi and the rationale for the different movements.
 She is also extremely patient and never minds going over movements many times until we grasp them.

 Tai chi is a life long journey.
 Start now...